Education & events / 20 Mar 2017

 POCTions Seminar 2016

 Mr. Geoffrey Herd, Point of Care Testing Coordinator at Northland District Health Board, New Zealand, talked to us about how POCT is governed in New Zealand.
-It was an informative session as New Zealand already has developed POCT regulations and standards, and Mr. Herd gave tips on how hospitals should select their POC devices, and perform quality assurance and control.
+It was an informative session as POCT in New Zealand is a firmly established area of medical care, with well-developed POCT regulations and standards.
+Mr. Herd was able to draw on his wealth of experience to give tips on how hospitals should select their POC devices, and perform quality assurance and control.

-We also had Mr. Wayne Fok from Tan Tock Seng Hospital, Singapore, to share about the importance of IT connectivity for POC devices, in particular the i-STAT system which he has been working with for years and is a choice instrument for many healthcare professionals in Southeast Asia.
-He was able to shed some light on a topic that was otherwise difficult to understand.
+We also had the pleasure of learning from Mr. Wayne Fok from Tan Tock Seng Hospital, Singapore, about the importance of IT connectivity for POC devices -- in particular the i-STAT system which he has been working with for years.
+The i-STAT is a choice instrument for many healthcare professionals in Southeast Asia, and when integrated into the IT network of a hospital can generate great efficiency.
+It can eliminate the need for manual reporting, and automatically file patient records for easy retrieval in the future.
+In a short hour Mr. Fok was able to shed some light on an otherwise impenetrable topic.

 Published on 20 Mar 2017